deel-ai/deel-lip/README.md

 # deel-lip

-This library is keras extension that adds k-Lipschitz layers.
-Controlling the Lipschitz constant of a layer have many applications ranging from adversarial robustness to Wasserstein distance estimation.
+Controlling the Lipschitz constant of a layer or a whole neural network has many applications ranging from adversarial robustness to Wasserstein distance estimation.

+This library provides implementation of **k-Lispchitz layers for `keras`**.

 ## The library contains:

- * k-Lipschitz variant for `Dense`, `Conv2D` and `Pooling` layers
+ * k-Lipschitz variant of keras layers such as `Dense`, `Conv2D` and `Pooling`,
- * activation functions
+ * activation functions compatible with `keras`,
- * kernel initializers and kernel constraints
+ * kernel initializers and kernel constraints for `keras`,
- * lossfunctions when working with Wasserstein distance estimation
+ * loss functions when working with Wasserstein distance estimations,
- * tools to monitor the singular values of a kernel during training
+ * tools to monitor the singular values of kernels during training,
- * tools to convert k-Lipschitz layer to regular layers once training is finished
+ * tools to convert k-Lipschitz network to regular network for faster evaluation.

 ## Example and usage

 In order to make things simple the following rules have been followed during development:
-* Deellip follows the same package structure as keras.
+* `deel-lip` follows the `keras` package structure.
-* All elements (layers, activations, initializers…) are compatible with standard keras elements.
+* All elements (layers, activations, initializers, ...) are compatible with standard the `keras` elements.
-* When a layer override a standard keras element, it implement the same interface, all parameters are the same.
+* When a k-Lipschitz layer overrides a standard keras layer, it uses the same interface and the same parameters.
-  The only difference is the adding the parameter that allow you to control the lipschitz constant of the layer.
+  The only difference is a new parameter to control the Lipschitz constant of a layer.

-Here is a simple example of code showing how to build a 1-Lipschitz network:
+Here is a simple example showing how to build a 1-Lipschitz network:
 ```python
 from deel.lip.initializers import BjorckInitializer
 from deel.lip.layers import ScaledMaxPooling2D, SpectralDense, SpectralConv2D